 How to do:

-• First, you need to lie down on the back.
+- First, you need to lie down on your back.

-• Now raise your body to 30 degrees such that you can easily see toes with the eyes.
+- Now raise your body to 30 degrees such that you can easily see your toes with your eyes.

 Conclusion